maram-bakini/BeatAware_chatbot/README.md

 ---

 ## How to Run the Application
-1. Access the chatbot on Kaggle (add a link here if applicable).
+1. Access the chatbot on Kaggle.
 2. Launch the Streamlit application to interact with the chatbot.
 3. Input symptoms to receive diagnostic insights and recommendations.